VMRC SDK 5.5 Release Notes

 to connect with a vCenter Server or vCloud Director managed virtual machine,

 and access that virtual machine's console in a browser window.

-You can interact with the virtual machine console input and screen.
+In the browser window you can interact with the virtual machine's console and screen.

 You can also use the VMRC SDK to manage virtual and physical device connections

 Download instructions have changed since the VMRC SDK Programming Guide was published.

 The SDK is available on the VMware Developer Center